Mundial (album): Background

 As of early 2010, Daddy Yankee had sold eight million copies worldwide.
 Barrio Fino was named the Top Selling Latin Album of in The United States of the 2000s and he was crowned as The Top Selling Latin Act of the 2000s.
 Initially, Mundial was intended to be a special edition of his previous album Talento de Barrio.
 Following the box office success of his movie Talento de Barrio, the soundtrack (2008) and the success of the Talento de Barrio Tour, Yankee decided to release Talento de Barrio: Mundial Edition as both an album and a mixtape in 2009.

 In an interview for Laredo Morning Times in December 2008, Yankee announced that the title of his next album would be "Daddy Yankee Mundial" and stated that he's already working on a new movie for next year.
 On January 29, 2009, Yankee stated that he started working on the new album and the track "Echale Pique" was release to the radio as promotional single of the album.
 However, the track ended up on the Mixtape Talento de Barrio Mundial.
 Also, Yankee announced that the next single would be "Bailando Fue" with Jowell & Randy.

 The original released date of the album was in June 2009 with plans of a promotional tour in Mexico.
 However, it was push back to October 2009 and later to February 2010, due the success of the singles of his previous album.
 "El Ritmo No Perdona" was released as a promotional single on June 30, 2009, and was available for free download on his website page.
 At a press conference on July 23, 2009, Yankee stated that week he would be finishing the recording of the album.
 On October 8, 2009, Grito Mundial was released to the airways as the first official single of the album.
-The tracks were intended to be the official anthems of the FIFA world cup 2010.
+The tracks were intended to be the official anthem of the FIFA world cup 2010.
 The music video was recorded in Brazil and was sponsored by Coors Light.
 On a press conference on December 2, 2009, Yankee explained that the album had 12 tracks and another four for an iTunes special edition and that the concept of the album is to fusion of the world rhythms in just one album stating "I have had the opportunity to travel the entire world, incorporating all the sounds in a single album without losing the urban flavor that I represent in my music".
 On November 18, 2009, Yankeer started a small promotional tour sponsored by Coors Light in private venues visiting cities such as Houston, Dallas, Filadelfia, Chicago y Nueva York and was very well receive by the fans.